 Whether you’re a collector, a curator, or an artist, shipping paintings can be complicated and stressful.
 The key to shipping paintings safely is to package them properly—and to work with professionals who have the experience to treat these valuable, highly sentimental items with the care they deserve.

 There are several ways to move or ship a single painting or larger collection across the country.
 The shipping experts at TSI are here to help.
-Read our comprehensive painting shipping guide to learn about five ways to ship paintings, or jump directly to special considerations and other important tips for shipping paintings, including step-by-step packing instructions, by clicking the menu below.
+Read our comprehensive painting shipping guide to learn about five ways to ship paintings, or jump directly to special considerations and other important tips for shipping paintings, including step-by-step fine art packing instructions, by clicking the menu below.

 Read about five common ways to ship paintings, including pros and cons and when to use each method.

 The cost of shipping your painting depends on what shipping method you choose.